University of South Florida St. Petersburg: The Crow's Nest

 The Crow's Nest is a student-run newspaper circulated in USF's St. Petersburg campus that was first published in 1969.
 The newspaper is published in the fall and spring semesters, and contains news stories, features and entertainment pieces that are of interest to students and the campus community.
-Overtime, the paper grew substantially to match the expanding campus.
+Over time, the paper grew substantially to match the expanding campus.
 The newspaper now distributes 800 copies of the paper every Monday on campus and also publishes stories online via their website.
 Since the spring of 2005, The Crow's Nest has been published on a weekly basis.
 The Crow's Nest is funded each semester by a portion of revenue generated from Activities and Services fees as well as advertising revenue.

 Campus life

 The majority of activities involving students are officially the responsibility of the Division of Student Affairs, but the Student Government Association has become the sole funding source of Student Life, Campus Reservations and New Student Orientation.
 In April 2006, Student Government opened a new volleyball and basketball courts facility on campus.